Specter at the feast

 what's the point or am I

-just pointlessly rambling along
+just pointlessly rambling along?

 and I'm still writing words to my song

-And that is the point, we're all
+And there's the point: we're all

 just making it up as we go

-making the most out of fragments
+weaving tapestries out of fragments

 not knowing what we know till we know